2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Introduction

-In this paper, we propose a novel 2.75D approach which leverages the spiral scanning to sample 2D views uniformly in possibly all orientations from the volume center.
-Our approach serves as a generic framework for generating an effective 2D presentation of a 3D volume.
-Notably, such a general approach runs as fast as 2D approaches, while outperforming 3D approaches.
-More, by converting 3D volume to a sufficient 2D representation, it is beneficial to perform transfer learning using models trained over large number of natural images \cite{imagenet_cvpr09}, whereas pre-trained models for 3D medical images are rare.
-The significant performance gain of incorporating transform learning on 2.75D is demonstrated in comparison with 3D approaches.

-The contributions of this paper are as follows: \begin{itemize} \item we propose the 2.75D strategy to extract an efficient 2D representation of a 3D volume for 2D CNN instead of 3D CNN; \item we evaluate the proposed 2.75D approach on the LUNA16 nodule detection challenge and demonstrate its remarkable performance in comparison to 2D, 2.5D and 3D approaches; \item we demonstrate the capability and advantage of 2.75D using transfer learning via pre-trained models; \item we systematically investigate the effect of data size on training yield from different approaches. \end{itemize}
+To this end, we proposed our 2.75D method\footnote{The TensorFlow and PyTorch implementations of our code available at \url{https://github.com/RuishengSu/2.75D}}, which boosts the computational efficiency and learning capability of deep learning networks on 3D image classification tasks using the spiral scanning technique.
+We have extended our previous Open Arxiv version \citep{su20202}, with explored robust multi-view 2.75D strategy and validated on more public datasets.
+Our approach serves as a generic framework for generating a sufficient 2D presentation of a 3D volume.
+When sample frequency is set to a small value, the approach can be reduced to 2D or 2.5 approaches.
+Meanwhile, our approach runs faster than 2.5D approaches, similar to the 2D method, while can maintain relatively good performance compared to 3D methods.
+By converting 3D volume to a sufficient 2D representation, it is beneficial to perform transfer learning using models trained over a large number of natural images \citep{imagenet_cvpr09}, whereas pre-trained models for 3D medical images are rare.
+The significant performance gain of incorporating transfer learning on 2.75D is demonstrated in comparison with 3D approaches.
+The main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We proposed a 2.75D strategy to extract efficient 2D representations of a 3D volume as the input to a 2D classification CNN instead of a 3D CNN. \item We evaluated the proposed methods on three public datasets with different modalities and different organs and demonstrated its remarkable performance in comparison to 2D, 2.5D, and 3D approaches. \item We explored the capability and advantage of 2.75D using transfer learning via pre-trained models from large-scale 2D image data sets that are publicly available. \item We systematically investigated the effect of data size on training yield from different approaches. \end{itemize}

-The remainder of this paper is organized as follows.
-We describe the dataset used for this study in Section \ref{sec:materials}.
-In Section \ref{sec:method}, the proposed algorithm is detailed.
-Next, experiment setup is shown in Section \ref{sec:experiment}, where the exact neural network architectures of various models are explained.
-In Section \ref{sec:experimental_results}, we discuss the performance of various approaches as well as the effect of transfer learning on the proposed 2.75D approach.
-Finally, Section \ref{sec:conclusion} summarizes the conclusions of this paper.